(Equivalent to level 6)

 The module is delivered in French and the syllabus will include the following:

-- issues affecting the economy
+- issues affecting the economy and companies

 - applying for a job: writing a curriculum vitae & a cover letter, and preparing for interviews